GlobalGovernanceFrameworks/website/src/lib/content/framework/en/implementation/ethics.md

 - **Dynamic Rights Spectrum**: Conceptual model for understanding rights as existing on a continuum

 This glossary serves as both a reference tool and an educational resource, helping users understand key concepts while acknowledging that different worldviews may interpret these concepts in varying ways.

-I'll draft section 6.2 of the appendices based on your outline:

 ## 6.2 Case Studies